 Once you're in, I'd recommend filling out your profile right away to avoid any potential payment issues down the road.
 Be sure to provide your full name and real address.

 After that, you can browse around and let Clara guide you through each feature!
 She'll give you some rewards as you go.

 There's really no site quite like Treasure Trooper in terms of look and feel, but there are GPT sites and survey sites with similar earning opporunities.

 - Swagbucks – One of the most popular GPT sites of all time.
 Read my full Swagbucks review to learn more.

 - Qmee – This is one of the most straightforward survey sites.
 It's easy to browse and use.
 Read my Qmee review to learn more.

 - Mechanical Turk – MTurk is one of the best micro job sites on the web.
 Read my full MTurk review to learn more.

-- 15 Top Online Survey Sites – More survey and GPT sites for you to try out.
+- Top Online Survey Sites – More survey sites.

 For more ideas, check out these top survey sites that pay cash.